fiuacm/React-Todo-Setup/README.md

 * **NodeJS:**  To install node in either Windows/Linux please follow these steps: https://nodejs.org/en/download/ (Any version above 5.7.1 works!)
 Also recommend getting nvm https://github.com/creationix/nvm to manage Node versions.
 * **MongoDB:** To install mongo in either Windows/Linux please follow these steps: https://www.mongodb.com/download-center?jmp=nav.
 Easier way to install mongo is Linux: $ sudo apt-get install mongodb

-* **Important Checks** Once Node/Mongo is installed check if it's working in your computer by running these commands:
+* **Important Checks**: Once Node/Mongo is installed check if it's working in your computer by running these commands:
     $ node -v
     $ mongo --version
        *  **Windows Users:** If these command are not found by your terminal follow these steps:
               1. Restart the terminal and try again
               2. If step 1 does not work.
 Then you have to add node to your path, follow these steps: http://windowsitpro.com/systems-management/how-can-i-add-new-folder-my-system-path
               3. Restart Terminal and try again.
+       *  **Linux Users:**  Check all rc files to see if the directory of mongo/node is in the PATH variable

 ## Development Manul Set Up